DanalEstes/MonitorHomeISP/README.md

 At this moment, this is in ALPHA status.
 There are no detailed, step-by-step, instructions.
 You will need at least basic Linux or Raspberry Pi skills, comfortable at the command line, to install and use.

+## Support
+NONE at this time.
+Feel free to experiment; I will not be taking issues or pulls, or etc, until such time as I harden this up quite a bit.
+Come back often and look for commits.

 ## Hardware
 * Raspberry Pi 4b with 2Gig (or more) of ram.
 Example at [Amazon](https://www.amazon.com/gp/product/B07V2B4W63).
 There are plenty of other sources.
 * TP-Link 3-Port USB 3.0 Portable USB Hub with 1 Gigabit Ethernet Port Network Adapter (UE330).
 [Amazon](https://www.amazon.com/gp/product/B01N9M32TA)